 Stick – Shielded Metal Arc Welding (SMAW)

 Shielded Metal Arc Welding is also known as Manual Metal Arc Welding; this form of welding is one of the oldest, originating in the 1800s.
-One of the most recognisable welding types, shielded metal arc welding, is a stick welding process that uses a current and a consumable electrode.
+One of the most recognisable welding types, shielded metal arc welding, is a stick welding process that uses a current and a consumable electrode to weld metal together.

 The consumable electrode is protected by a cover if it melts; the cover prevents oxygen and atmospheric gases from entering the weld area and contaminating it.
 This form of welding is extremely versatile and simple; it is used in industries around the world for metal fabrication.